 No one complaint for the lack of variety -the choices usually ranged among retsina, white and reddish wine.
 Most of this bulk wine, however, was delicious.
 Chardonnay or Cabernet Sauvignon were yet to come.

-Greek Mythology and winemaking is stronlgy connected.
+Greek Mythology and winemaking is strongly connected.
 It was during a trip of god Dionysus to Attica where he was offered the hospitality of King Ikarios.
 He then decided that the area was suitable for growing his beloved grape vine.
 As a result, he taught Ikarios how to cultivate it and produce wine.
 He then took to visiting every village in Attica, offering wine to the locals.

 Wine and grapes were always considered to be among the most important products of Ancient Athens.
 Local wine would travel across the then known world in the Attican amphorae; archaeological finds such as kylixes, craters and other vessels are proof of the Greek capital’s wine history and the unique viticultural tradition that dates thousands of years.
-Today, wine producers cultivate indigenous as well as imported varieties, they use their know-how and they keep experimenting in order to produce top quality wines that have earned Attica a fine position in the international wine map.
+Today, Wineries in Athens Greece and wine producers cultivate indigenous as well as imported varieties, they use their know-how and they keep experimenting in order to produce top quality wines that have earned Attica a fine position in the international wine map.

 Native and selected foreign varieties grow in the vineyards of Attica.
 White grape varieties have clearly prevailed over red ones in the area.
 This happened mostly because winemakers selected Savvatiano and Roditis.
 Two Greek varieties that flourish in 80% of Attica’s fields.
 These are some of the many varieties that we have in Attica.
 Also, Athiri, Vilana, White Muscat, Assyrtiko, Robola, Muscat of Alexandria, Muscat of Hamburg, Fileri and Malagouzia.
 The well-known Retsina wine is produced from Savvatiano with added pine resins of the species Pinus Halepensis.
 Kokkineli, the rosé ‘counterpart’ of Retsina is made from Roditis.